Catholic Church sexual abuse cases by country: Canada

 In 2019, the Archdiocese of Vancouver publicly named nine clergymen who were criminally convicted of sexual abuse or who had civil lawsuits related to abuse settled against them.
 It was also acknowledged that the archdiocese was aware of 36 sex abuse cases since the 1950s, which involved 26 children.
 The Archdiocese of Vancouver was the first among Canada's 60 Catholic dioceses to make this information public.
 In August 2020, a new sex abuse lawsuit was filed against the Archdiocese of Vancouver.
-The lead plaintiff, identified only by the initials K.S. in the court documents, said the priest in charge of St. Francis of Assisi School, Father Michael Conaghan, sexually assaulted her while she was a student at the school in the 1980s.
+The lead plaintiff, identified only by the initials K.S. in the court documents, said the priest in charge of St. Francis of Assisi School, Michael Conaghan, sexually assaulted her while she was a student at the school in the 1980s.
 She was around 11 years old at the time of the alleged abuse.
 Conaghan, who died four days after the lawsuit was filed, was not among the nine clergy listed by the Archiocese in 2019.
 The lawsuit also alleges the Archdiocese of Vancouver followed marching orders from the Vatican for years on how to bury allegations of abuse within its parishes.
 On 14 December 2020, it was revealed the Archdiocese of Vancouver had settled more sex abuse cases involved three additional priests who sexually abuse 13 previously undisclosed victims.
 The three priests named were also not previously listed on the Archdiocese of Vancouver's credibly accused list.